 At the shower’s maximum, these meteors seem to diverge from a small area in northern Perseus.
 This is so far north that it’s already above the northeast horizon for most of the country when darkness falls.
 Hence some Perseids are seen as early as 9 or 10 o’clock.
 But only after midnight, when the radiant is high in the sky and we have been turned by the Earth onto its forward-moving side, do their numbers really begin to increase.
 Anyone at mid-northern latitudes who can escape bright city lights might see the oft-advertised 60–90 meteors each hour that makes this shower so gratifying.

-See Some of the Best Shooting Stars
+Some of the Best Shooting Stars of the Year?

 How To Watch The Perseids

 No two persons prepare for a meteor vigil the same way.
 Expect the effective low temperature to be far below what local weathercasters predict.
 When you sit quite still, close to the rapidly cooling ground, and the air is damp, you can become very chilled.
 It helps to have had a late afternoon nap.
 A reclining lawn chair, heavy blankets, sleeping bags, and pillows are all essential equipment.
 Some food and non-alcoholic drink will help keep you comfortable.
 It also helps to have a companion to help you watch the sky.

 And if the peak night is cloudy, don’t fret—the Perseids can be seen on multiple nights.
 Rates are about half to one-quarter of the peak for one or two nights before and after.
 In fact, the first forerunners of the shower have been known to show up as early as July 20, and the last stragglers have been seen as late as August 24.

 What’s In Store For The Perseids in 2022?